Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Submerge the entire tip of the probe.
 It should be easy to determine the tip part of the thermometer, but if not, make sure at least a half-inch of the metal probe is submerged.

 Measure multiple times.
-Check the temperature of the meat a minute or so before it should be done to see if you need to let it cooking longer than the recipe calls for.
+Check the temperature of the meat a minute or so before it should be done to see if you need to let it cook longer than the recipe calls for.
 Then keep measuring every few minutes until it's reached the desired temperature.
-At that point, you can pull the item out of the oven, or off the grill.
+At that point, you can remove the item from the oven or the grill.

 Clean after each use.
-To ensure your thermometer remains safe to use again and remains accurate, clean after each use with hot water or wipe with a hot cloth.
+To ensure your thermometer remains safe to use again and accurate, clean it after each use with hot water or wipe it down with a hot cloth.

 Prices were accurate at the time this article was published but may change over time.